84 best TV shows and series to watch on Netflix

 Peaky Blinders

+One of the biggest drama hits the BBC has produced in the last decade, Steven Knight’s Peaky Blinders is so popular it now even has its own festival in Birmingham where fans can come along, dress up, meet the cast and listen to bands playing songs from the soundtrack of the show.

-This Cillian Murphy-starring crime epic has won acclaim all over the world, with everyone from Tom Cruise to the late David Bowie singing its praises.
+This Cillian Murphy-starring crime epic has an ensemble cast including Helen McCrory, Paul Anderson and Sophie Rundle and has won acclaim all over the world, with everyone from Tom Cruise to the late David Bowie singing its praises.
 That’s quite a broad fanbase, but the Brummie-based 1920s gang series really does have something for everyone.
 Sharp suits, sharper razor blades and performances that cut through all the usual period dross.
 All four series are currently on Netflix – series five is released on the platform in April.
-Watch on Netflix

 - Where does the name Peaky Blinders come from?